Rejuvenating and energising, evening primrose was traditionally referred to as the

 It has elastase properties

 - evening primrose plays a significant role in increasing your skin’s flexibility, this it does by locking moisture into the skin’s tissues – hydrating the upper layers of your skin keeping it plump and supple

 - it is extremely rich in vitamin E, making it the perfect anti-oxidant treatment for neutralising free radicals.
 If you re concerned with prematurely aged skin, you can benefit from applying this oil, as it not only moisturises your skin but also enhances elasticity as well as improves the texture of dull, depleted skin

 - the polyphenols found in evening primrose are about 300 mg per kg of oil, they are found mainly as catechins in this oil, which act as an anti-bacterial agent on your skin

 - evening primrose contains gallic acid, which has been studied as a burn and wound healer, that may even prevent infection during the healing process, so if you are suffering from breakouts, this is another great reason as to why you should include this oil in your skincare routine

-As we can see this a really important oil, especially when it comes to maintaining the health of your skin.
+As we can see, this is an essential oil, especially when it comes to maintaining your skin’s health.

-Rich in GLA’s – precursors of our cellular membranes, studies have found that evening primrose used at 20%, offers significant barrier healing effects, maintaining the normal function of the epithelial barrier membrane and helping to relieve conditions such as atopic dermatitis and psoriasis.
+Rich in GLA’s – precursors of our cellular membranes, studies have found that evening primrose used at 20%, offers significant barrier healing effects, maintaining the normal function of the epithelial barrier membrane and helping relieve conditions like atopic dermatitis and psoriasis.